 Remains of Surp Giragos (St. Cyriacus) Armenian Church

-Mar Petyun (St. Anthony) Catholic Chaldean Church: (left) interior; (right) funerary inscription (you may wish to see similar "memento mori" graves)
+Mar Petyun (St. Anthony) Catholic Chaldean Church: (left) interior; (right) funerary inscription (you may wish to see similar "memento mori" symbols in Rome)

 Chaldea is the Greek name for southern Mesopotamia and Chaldean Christian communities lived as a minority group also in Upper Mesopotamia; their church entered into full communion with the Roman Catholic Church in the XIXth century.
 The bare interior of the church clearly shows the hardships the Chaldeans of Diyarbakir faced during the XXth century.